 All students have the right to learn without interference from others.
 Faculty members have the authority to protect this right by creating and maintaining an environment that is conducive to learning.
-Towards this end GRCC has developed the following Code of Classroom Conduct.
-Students should be in class, in their seats, and ready to participate at the scheduled class start time.
-Acts of classroom misconduct will not be tolerated, and students guilty of such misconduct may be subject to classroom and institutional disciplinary actions.
+Toward this end GRCC has developed the following Code of Classroom Conduct.

 Classroom misconduct is any behavior which disrupts or interferes with the learning experience.
-Students are required and expected to conduct themselves as mature, considerate adults.
-Students should conduct and express themselves in a way that is respectful to all persons.
+Students are required and expected to conduct themselves in a mature and considerate manner.
+Students should conduct and express themselves in a way that is respectful to all individuals.
 This includes respecting the rights of others to comment and participate fully in class.

-- Engaging in behavior disrupts or interferes with the learning experience.
-Behavior such as but not limited to talking in class while the faculty member or other students are speaking, using offensive language, creating distractions or disturbances, sleeping, reading unrelated materials, and moving about the classroom is, in many situations, considered disruptive behavior to the learning process.
+- Engaging in behavior that disrupts or interferes with the learning experience.
+Behavior such as, but not limited to, talking in class while the faculty member or other students are speaking, using offensive language, creating distractions or disturbances, sleeping, reading unrelated materials, and moving about the classroom is, in many situations, considered disruptive behavior to the learning process.

-- Using cell phones, pagers, or other electronic devices that disrupt the learning process or teaching environment is not allowed under most circumstances.
-The use of personal laptop computers may be acceptable in some classes; however laptop computers must be used only for note-taking or activities in direct support of the course objectives.
-Faculty members reserve the right to ask students to shut down any electronic devices.
+- Using cell phones or other electronic devices that disrupt the learning process or teaching environment is not allowed under most circumstances.
+The use of personal laptop computers, phones, etc. may be acceptable in some classes; however they must be used only for note-taking or activities in direct support of the course objectives.
+Faculty members have the right to ask students to shut down any electronic devices.

-- Leaving the classroom prior to the end of class is considered a disruption to the learning process and should be avoided unless exceptional circumstances arise.
+- Entering the classroom late or leaving the classroom prior to the end of class is considered a disruption to the learning process and should be avoided unless exceptional circumstances arise.

 Consequences of Classroom Misconduct at GRCC

 Students who commit acts of classroom misconduct are subject to classroom and College sanctions.
-According to College policy, academic and/or administrative sanctions may be applied in cases of classroom misconduct.
-In all cases, students will have a right to use the student grievance procedure.
+In all cases, students will have a right to use the student appeal procedure (as described below.)
 Withdrawal from a course does not exempt a student from any pending charges of classroom misconduct.

-The following sanctions may be imposed by the faculty member for any violation of classroom
+Any of the following sanctions may be imposed by the faculty member for any violation of classroom misconduct:

 - Giving a warning – an oral explanation by a College official of violation and possible consequences if misconduct continues;